krittanon-w/npm-execxi/README.md

 ```js
 [ "ls", "ls -lart"] //as many as you want (I suppose)
 ```

-- Second argument `Chained`, which is `true` by default, is an option that can stop running commands after one of them failed.
-To see if it failed, it checks the exit code of the command that is run.

 - In the end it outputs a summary to the console, stating how many commands are run, how many passed, how many failed and which ones passed and failed.